Role of local governments in addressing the food security challenges

 The challenges that many least developed countries (LDCs) face are, amongst others, the weak capacity of local governments in integrating food security issues in the planning and budgeting cycle, the absence of intergovernmental transfer systems allowing local authorities to make investments enhancing food security at the local level.

-To tackle this problematic efficiently, the F4F program provides support and assistance backed by strategic local investments.
+To tackle this problematic efficiently, the F4F programme provides support and assistance backed by strategic local investments.
 The local government thus becomes an important decision-maker in matters of local development, the fight against poverty, resources mobilization and the sustainability of public services to the populations through its annual investment budget.
 F4F thus makes the local actors accountable and responsible as much in identifying needs than in the practical implementation of relevant answers in such a way that the supported projects constitute means to facilitate and realize the adequate solutions relying on local capacity.

 Promoting local leadership